sjackwu/DualFinder/README.md

 3b.
 Have another app running in addition to Finder, which is required for "select file" dialog

 Solution

 1. Use original Finder windows and use one of the following to change

-a. keyboard shortcut remap app
+A. keyboard shortcut remap app

-b.
-Applescript in Automator
+B. Applescript in Automator

-c.
-Custom keyboard shortcuts of Finder menu items in System Preference
+C. Custom keyboard shortcuts of Finder menu items in System Preference